byui-cse/cse450-course/source/module-01/exploration-02.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/byui-cse/cse450-course/blob/master/notebooks/Exploration_02.ipynb)

+## Data Dictionary

+Fields in the dataset:

+    Name: Name of cereal
+    mfr: Manufacturer of cereal
+        A = American Home Food Products;
+        G = General Mills
+        K = Kelloggs
+        N = Nabisco
+        P = Post
+        Q = Quaker Oats
+        R = Ralston Purina
+    type:
+        cold
+        hot
+    calories: calories per serving
+    protein: grams of protein
+    fat: grams of fat
+    sodium: milligrams of sodium
+    fiber: grams of dietary fiber
+    carbo: grams of complex carbohydrates
+    sugars: grams of sugars
+    potass: milligrams of potassium
+    vitamins: vitamins and minerals - 0, 25, or 100, indicating the typical percentage of FDA recommended
+    shelf: display shelf (1, 2, or 3, counting from the floor)
+    weight: weight in ounces of one serving
+    cups: number of cups in one serving
+    rating: a rating of the cereals (Possibly from Consumer Reports?)

 ## Teacher's Solution

 Once you have absolutely exhausted all of your best efforts in solving the data exploration problems, and you are stuck on where to go next, you can [view the teacher's solution here](https://colab.research.google.com/github/byui-cse/cse450-course/blob/master/notebooks/Exploration_02_Solved.ipynb).